 The Drum Tower is located northwest of the Bell Tower of Xian, across the Bell and Drum Tower Square.
 Both of them are called the ‘sister buildings’ or ‘morning bell and dark drum’.
 In ancient China, especially from the Yuan Dynasty (1271-1368), the drums were used to signal the running of time and on occasion were used as an alarm in emergency situations.

 The Great Mosque in Xian is one of the oldest, largest and best-preserved Islamic mosques in China.
 In Xian, it is really well worth a trip to see the Great Mosque.
 The Mosque, is a blend of traditional-Chinese and Islamic architecture, its construction started in 742 the first year of Tian-bao period of the Tang dynasty and additions were made during the Song, Yuan, Ming and Qing dynasties to make it an ancient architectural complex.
 Covering 13,000 square metres, its floor space is about 6,000 square metres.
-The Mosque is the key national historical site under special protection, and a place where Moslems lead their religious life.
+The Mosque is the key national historical site under special protection, and a place where Muslim lead their religious life.

-Entrance fee is CNY15, for Muslim visitor is free.
+Entrance fee is CNY15, but Muslim visitor is free.
 This Great Mosque is the only one open to visitors from 8 a.m. to 7:30 p.m.
 Non-Muslims, however, are not admitted to the main prayer hall or during times of prayer.

 - Meal Breakfast : Y37